 Holding expectation in mind before starting your project suffocates creativity.
 It's often easier to generate great ideas with an empty page than a pre-filled one—one's active, and the other is passive.
 Other times, it's useful to build on existing progress.
-Also, don't judge your work as you go; don't re-read your writing immediately when you start creating—present flow vs. past judgment.
-Focus on feeling and experiencing this moment.
+Keep your creation and revision phases separate so as to avoid self-censorship.
+Focus on flowing with the present, on feeling and experiencing this moment.
 Keep reflecting, iterating, growing, refining your process.
 You will continually improve.
 Also, don't do things to please other people—do them because they truly leave you fulfilled and energized.

 Self-talk: Inner criticism, self-doubt, or low self-confidence

 Often, we're our own harshest critics of our bodies, minds, and hearts.
-Note these feelings and try to determine their root cause.
-The only way out is in.
 Once you acknowledge and verbalize these barriers, they hold less power over your subconscious.

 Healthy self-esteem looks like: able to say no, able to accept your strengths and weaknesses, able to express your needs

 Low self-esteem looks like: belief that others are better than you, fear of failure